 How does such a strange device behave?
 Its behavior can be determined from an application of four basic equations to the machine.
-These equations are where $\mathbf{F} =$ force on wire i = magnitude of current in wire
+These equations are where $\mathbf{F} =$ force on wire

 1. The equation for the force on a wire in the presence of a magnetic field: